Lego Dimensions: Year 2

-The game also features character and setting cameos from other franchises, including HAL 9000 from the Space Odyssey series, S.T.A.R.
+The game additionally features character and setting cameos from other franchises, including HAL 9000 from the Space Odyssey series, S.T.A.R.
 Labs from The CW's The Flash, Bedrock from The Flintstones, the family room from The Jetsons and the DNA ship from Red Dwarf.
 Unlike other toys-to-life series such as Skylanders and Disney Infinity, Lego Dimensions allows all figures to be compatible with the existing title, rather than releasing a sequel.

 Plot

-Arriving on Foundation Prime, a shapeshifting planet located in the center of the Lego multiverse, Lord Vortech, a being who has the power to shapeshift and travel through dimensions, and his robotic servant X-PO seek the twelve Foundation Elements, the cornerstones of time and space itself, in a bid to merge all the dimensions into one under Vortech's control.
-These elements, such as the ruby slippers, the One Ring, the flux capacitor, the Palantír, the P.K.E. meter and Kryptonite, were scattered across the multiverse long ago, but gathered together at Foundation Prime's palace can release the Foundation of All Dimensions, a force that bestows upon the user total control over the multiverse.
-When X-PO voices his doubts about Vortech's plot, Vortech decides that he no longer needs him and banishes him to the dimensional void Vorton, disregarding the risk in harnessing the elements.
-However, Vortech's body cannot handle too many more dimensional jumps, forcing him to open rifts to the multiverse's dimensions and recruits their villains to his cause while taking its heroes pulled through them captive.
-These actions damage the boundaries between the multiverse, causing some of its aspects and inhabitants to be displaced.
+Lord Vortech, a shapeshifting and dimension-travelling entity, and his robotic servant X-PO arrive on Foundation Prime, a planet at the center of the Lego multiverse.
+They seek the twelve Foundation Elements, the cornerstones of time and space, to merge all dimensions into one under Vortech's governance.
+These elements, such as the ruby slippers, the One Ring and a piece of kryptonite, were scattered across the multiverse long ago; when recovered, they will release the Foundation of All Dimensions, a force that grants control over the multiverse.
+As X-PO doubts Vortech's ambition, Vortech decides that he no longer needs him and banishes him to the interdimensional void Vorton, disregarding the risk of harnessing the elements.
+Vortech's body cannot handle further dimensional jumps, forcing him to open rifts to other dimensions and recruit their villains to his cause while taking heroes pulled through them hostage.
+This damages the boundaries between the multiverse, causing some of its aspects and inhabitants to be displaced.